arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       operationId: addVertexCollection
       description: |
         Adds a vertex collection to the set of orphan collections of the graph.
-        If the collection does not exist, it will be created.
+        If the collection does not exist, it is created.
       parameters:
         - name: graph
           in: path